omegaGoTeam/omegaGo/OmegaGo/src/Core/OmegaGo.Client.Core/Online/Igs/IGS Protocol Specification.md

 This list may miss some reply codes: a full list is in OmegaGo's `IgsCode.cs` file.

 * 1 - Prompt
+* 2 - Console Bell - this line contains the ASCII character BEL
 * 5 - Error Message
 * 7 - Game Listing
 * 8 - Help File Begins or Ends